- edX

 What you’ll learn

-- Quantum hardware overview: the spin-qubit and superconducting quantum processors available through Quantum Inspire and their performance characteristics
+- Quantum hardware overview: the components of a quantum computer and the hardware and simulator platforms available through Quantum Inspire

-- cQASM: QuTech’s quantum assembly language - register declarations, gate syntax, measurement commands, and classical control flow
+- cQASM: QuTech’s quantum programming language - register declarations, gate syntax, and measurement commands

 Course structure